oinak/regularity/README.md

-Regular expressions are a powerful way of matching patterns against text, but too often they are 'write once, read never'.
+Regular expressions are a powerful way of matching patterns against text, but too often they are _write once, read never_.
 After all, who wants to try and decipher

 ```javascript